-Art collecting can be called an art onto its self, and I should say there is no right way to buy art!
+Art collecting can be called an art onto itself, and I should say there is no right way to buy art!
 Art is a personal thing and you should always buy what you fall in love with or what excites you.
 Yes, there are many styles, names, trends and some art goes up faster than others.
 Art can be very trendy and people may be talking about this artist more than that one.
 But somewhere between fine wine and investments is where you can find fine art.

 Art As An Investment